-- Asbestos.
 Many homes built before July 1989 may contain this hazardous material.
-If asbestos is present, it must be removed and properly disposed of by a professional.
+If asbestos is present, it may need to be removed and properly disposed of by a professional.
 If that’s the case, this costly job should be factored in before making the decision to bid on the house.

-- Water damage.
 Be sure to get an explanation for any water damage you discover.
-Find out if the basement is likely to flood or if rusty pipes played a role.
-These larger issues should raise a red flag and help you determine if this is a deal breaker for you.
+This should raise a red flag and help you determine if it is a deal breaker for you.

 The information uncovered in the home inspection can be used for negotiation with the seller.
 If the home has major issues, you may ask the seller to fix the problems or drop the asking price so you have extra money to take care of them yourself.